brown9804/MicrosoftCloudEssentialsHub/0_Azure/AzureAI/9_AzureOpenAI/OptimizingChatbotEfficiency.md

 ### Example

 Here’s a simplified example using Python and a database like Azure SQL.
-For more information click [here](https://learn.microsoft.com/en-us/azure/azure-sql/database/azure-sql-python-quickstart?view=azuresql&tabs=windows%2Csql-auth#add-code-to-connect-to-azure-sql-database)
+For more information on how to connect to the SQL database click [here](https://learn.microsoft.com/en-us/azure/azure-sql/database/azure-sql-python-quickstart?view=azuresql&tabs=windows%2Csql-auth#add-code-to-connect-to-azure-sql-database).
+For more about Azure OpenAI On Your Data API click [here](https://learn.microsoft.com/en-us/azure/ai-services/openai/references/on-your-data?tabs=python)

 ```python
 import pyodbc